 Dropbox is designed with multiple layers of protection to secure your files.
 You can take the extra step of enabling two-step verification (also known as two factor authentication or 2FA) to keep your account safe.
 With two-step verification you’ll need a security code, in addition to your password, to sign in to your account or link a new device.
 You can only enable two-step verification from dropbox.com and will need a mobile device capable of receiving security codes via text message or an authenticator app.

-As the manager of a Dropbox Family plan, you can invite up to 5 more members, age 13 and older, to join your plan.
+As the manager of a Dropbox Family plan, you can invite up to 5 more members, ages 13 years or older in the United States and 16 or older anywhere else, to join your plan.
 If invited members don’t already have their own Dropbox account, they can create one when they accept your invitation.